 When I think about someone having to eat a ‘possum or ‘coon, I think of poor folks in the Deep South.

 But from old family letters, I learned that my mother’s family–from Dexter, Iowa–ate both during the Great Depression.
-At least one family member enjoyed it.
+At least two family members enjoyed it.

 Clabe and Leora Wilson had seven children.
 There were three more babies, but twins Jack and Jean succumbed to whooping cough in 1929 when all nine kids came down with it.
 The last baby, Marilyn, died of a weak heart.
 So seven of them grew up together.

 Clabe and his sons trapped and hunted.
-Squirrel and rabbit is what the family ate a lot of, supplemented with whatever they could grow in their big garden.
+The family mostly ate squirrel and rabbit, supplemented with whatever they could grow in their big garden.

 Because of the boys in the Navy, Leora Wilson saved all the family letters.